Scam Ahead! Proceed with Caution.

 - “You won!” lottery scam.
 Many people (okay, all people) dream of winning millions of dollars instantly in a legal lottery.
 Scammers know that and use it to their advantage.
 They send out emails letting recipients know they’ve won the big prize, and to get it all they have to do is send the required processing fee.
 When someone sends their money, they soon find out the millions they “won” never comes, and never existed.

 - Phony bank alerts.
 This is a very smart and dangerous con because it seems so real and offers to protect us.
 An unsuspecting person gets an email from their bank (they think) that says they must update their account information immediately to protect themselves against fraudulent activity.
-The bank logo and everything is there on the email.
-But it's not from the bank at all; instead it comes directly from a scam artist.
+The bank logo and everything are there on the email.
+But it’s not from the bank at all; instead, it comes directly from a scam artist.
 And if someone replies to the email with their account information, the scammer will likely drain the account of money.

 - Chain email scams.
 This scam moved from ordinary U.S. mail to the Internet.
 An email tells you that if you give $5 to the email sender, and then forward the email to friends, you will soon be making a lot of money.
 Thousands of people get this same email and send their $5.
 Then they wait and wait for thousands of dollars that never come.
 The scammer is the only one who makes all the money.

 - Romance scams.
 This “lonely lover” scam is born from the huge explosion in online dating.
 A woman meets a guy through an online dating service and thinks she’s in love.
 The man sounds honest in his emails, his picture looks nice…and in a short while he needs some cash for some emergency.
 How can this new girlfriend say no?
 She doesn’t, and soon lover boy is long gone and so, sadly, is his girl’s cash.